jtourkis/AB_Testing/README.md

   <h3 align="center">AB Testing & Randomized Evaluation</h3>

   <p align="center">
-    The goal of this repository is to explore possible mechanistic models of MBTA bus pickups using various probability distributions.
+    The goal of this repository is to explore different methods of AB Testing Marketing or Product Changes to determine their effectiveness.
     <br />
     <a href="https://github.com/jtourkis/AB_Testing"><strong>Explore the docs »</strong></a>
     <br />